Scaly Cricket Project

 We hope that this project will encourage ongoing survey and monitoring of the Scaly Cricket populations on existing sites and encourage volunteers to become involved in the survey and monitoring of the species.

-We also encourage you to submit your Scaly Cricket sightings on the iRecord app.
+We encourage you to submit your Scaly Cricket sightings on the iRecord app.

-The Scaly Cricket (Species Recovery Project) is generously funded by Natural England.
+The Scaly Cricket (Species Recovery Project) was generously funded by Natural England.